 Illuminated Manuscript Collection (Princeton University Library)

-Princeton University Library's The Department of Rare Books and Special Collections is located in the Harvey S. Firestone Library and the Seeley G. Mudd Manuscript Library.
-Its holdings comprise approximately 200,000 printed works, 30,000 linear feet of textual materials from cuneiform tablets to contemporary manuscripts, and a wealth of visual materials such as prints, drawings, photographs, maps, coins, etc. Within the department, the Manuscripts Division is responsible for an estimated 8,500 linear feet of materials spanning five thousand years and representing works from all parts of the world, with strengths in Western Europe, the Near East, the United States, and Latin America.
-This includes a significant collection of Medieval and Renaissance manuscripts, especially English, French, Italian, and Byzantine manuscripts.
+The Department of Rare Books and Special Collections at Princeton University Library is dispersed among several libraries with holdings that comprise approximately 200,000 printed works, 30,000 linear feet of textual materials from cuneiform tablets to contemporary manuscripts, and a wealth of prints, drawings, photographs, maps, coins, etc. The Manuscripts Division is responsible for an estimated 12,500 linear feet of materials spanning five millennia and representing works from all parts of the world, with strengths in Western Europe, the Near East, the United States, and Latin America.
+This includes a significant collection of Western manuscripts in Latin, Romance and Germanic languages, and Middle English, as well as Byzantine and post-Byzantine Greek manuscripts.